telerik/kendo-ui-core/docs/web/spreadsheet/localization-spreadsh/messages-view.md

 ---
-title: List of `view` Messages
+title: List of <code>view</code> Messages
-page_title: List of `view` Messages | Kendo UI Spreadsheet Widget
+page_title: List of view Messages | Kendo UI Spreadsheet Widget
-description: "A list of the `view` messages used for localization of the Kendo UI Spreadsheet widget via JavaScript."
+description: "A list of the view messages used for localization of the Kendo UI Spreadsheet widget via JavaScript."
 slug: localization_view_messages_spreadsheet_widget
 ---